 Although content is a great opportunity to advertise products and services and can be used in such ways, you want to create content that signals to your target audience that you are a reliable and valuable source of information.

 By understanding the core values of your customer base, you can tailor content to show your audience that you share those values.
-Because they were interested in your brand, you presumably hold the same core values, and showing an authentic dedication to those values will communicate to your audience that your brand cares about more than closing a sale.
+Because they were interested in your brand, you presumably hold similar core values, and showing an authentic dedication to those values will communicate to your audience that your brand cares about more than closing a sale.

 With all this high-quality content, you need somewhere to share it!
 While content like blogs can be posted to your website, using social media to share different types of content will engage your audience and bring in new viewers.